 How School Funding Works In the State of Washington

 The Washington State Constitution establishes the education of all children as the paramount duty of the State.
 It requires the State to make ample provision for a uniform system of public schools.
-To carry out its constitutional responsibility, the State dedicates almost half of all State General Fund resources to support public schools which ranks Washington State schools among the highest in the nation in the percent of school district revenue provided from State sources.
+To carry out its constitutional responsibility, the State dedicates almost half of all State General Fund resources to support public schools.
 State funding is distributed to school districts through numerous formulas and grants to assure equitable funding that recognizes variable costs of districts and the special needs of disadvantaged students.
 State funding is supplemented with federal and local funding.